 Promoting numerous projects in order to fulfil our social responsibility to people in the countries where we operate reflects how we see ourselves as a company.

 Our insurance companies are long-standing, reliable partners to cultural and social projects, and provide valuable impetus in key areas of society.
 They adapt their actions to the needs and circumstances of the countries concerned.

 Our main shareholder, Wiener Städtische Versicherungsverein, supports and implements many of these initiatives.

 Launched in 2012, the Günter Geyer Award for Social Conscience shines the spotlight on Group companies’ commitment to supporting social causes.
 Named after the Supervisory Board President of the Wiener Städtische Versicherungsverein, the award is presented annually to three of our insurance companies which have provided outstanding service to the community through their social activities.

 The Award in Recognition of Commitment to Voluntary Activities was launched in 2013 to pay tribute to Group employees who do outstanding voluntary work in aid of others in their free time.
 The employees are nominated for the award by their colleagues, and a panel of judges chooses the winners from the numerous submissions.

 Our main shareholder set up the VIG Kids Camp initiative to promote cross-cultural understanding among young people.
 For over a decade now, around 500 children of Group company employees have been invited to Austria every year for the camp.

-At VIG Kids Camp, children from countries in which the Vienna Insurance Group is represented, have an entertaining time finding out more about their parents’ international working environment and learning about diversity and multiculturalism.Günter Geyer, Chairman of the Managing Board of Wiener Städtische Versicherungsverein
+At VIG Kids Camp, children from countries in which the Vienna Insurance Group is represented, have an entertaining time finding out more about their parents’ international working environment and learning about diversity and multiculturalism.Günter Geyer, President of the Supervisory Board of Wiener Städtische Versicherungsverein

 Social commitment at VIG’s Group companies